SEO With WordPress Pt. 1: Stock Features

 Easily Customize Metadata, Headers & Title Tags

-Going with WordPress will not only give you the ability to fully customize your site or blog in ways that you may not even have known were possible, and part of this customization is in the form of easy-to-edit meta tags and title tags.
+Using WordPress will give you the ability to fully customize your site or blog in ways that you may not even have known were possible.
+Part of this customization is the editing of meta tags and title tags.

-Whether it is your landing page or a new blog post, you will be able to create meta descriptions, title tags, and the visual editor makes inserting proper header tags a breeze.
+Whether it is for your landing page or a new blog post, you will be able to create meta descriptions and title tags that are SEO-friendly.
+Additionally, WordPress’ visual editor makes inserting proper header tags a breeze.

-Each page of your website can be optimized to specific keywords that your potential audience and customers are already searching for.
-Depending on the type of website you are trying to build there is an option for you to include custom excerpts and add plugins that will bring more traffic to your website through SEO results.
+You can optimize each page of your website to specific keywords that your potential audience and customers are already searching for.
+Depending on the type of website you are trying to build, there is an option for you to include custom excerpts and add plugins that will bring more traffic to your website through search results.

 Note: We will go over SEO-specific WordPress plugins in our second installment of this series.

-When you add relevant keywords to your website page’s metadata your website will become more likely to rank for those particular keywords.
+When you add relevant keywords to your web page’s metadata, your website will be more likely to rank for those particular keywords in search results.
 Since metadata tells search engine crawlers what your website and pages are all about, it is a really vital part of your website’s SEO.

 Permalinks & Custom URL Structure